 Know the facts

 There are a variety of reasons why students use the Clearing service.
 For example:

-- Students who may have missed out on their firm or insurance choice university
+- Students may have missed out on their firm or insurance choice university

-- Students who did better than expected in their results and would like to register for Adjustment
+- Students may do better than expected in their results and would like to register for Adjustment

-- Students who have changed their mind about the course they would like to study or university they would like to go to
+- Students may change their mind about the course they would like to study or university they would like to go to

 Help them to prepare

 It’s good to be organised and make a list of the courses and universities they are considering in advance.
 Having these details to hand, including the university contact number, will mean that when the Clearing lines open they can easily work through their list of choices.